An Exploration of the Difference Between Leadership and Management

 • Goals.

-2. Vision vs Execution: Leaders create an idea and managers execute it.
+2. Vision vs execution: Leaders create an idea, and managers execute it.

-6. Future vs Present: Leaders look into the future, while managers focus on the present.
+6. Future vs present: Leaders look into the future, while managers focus on the present.

-8. What and Why vs How and When: Leaders ask What and Why, while managers ask How and When.
+8. Asking What and Why vs How and When: Leaders ask What and Why, while managers ask How and When.

-9. Strategies vs Plans: Leaders make strategies, while managers make plans.
+9. Strategies vs plans: Leaders make strategies, while managers make plans.

-10. Influence vs Authority: Leaders have influence, while managers exercise authority.
+10. Influence vs authority: Leaders have influence, while managers exercise authority.

-11. Quality vs Position: Leadership is a quality, management is a position.
+11. Quality vs position: Leadership is a quality, management is a position.

 Catherine Rymsha